 Land Rover Range Rover Evoque Review

 The 2013 Land Rover Range Rover Evoque ranks 6 out of 10 Luxury Compact SUVs.
-This ranking is based on our analysis of 17 published reviews and test drives of the Land Rover Range Rover Evoque, and our analysis of reliability and safety data.
+This ranking is based on our analysis of published reviews and test drives of the Land Rover Range Rover Evoque, as well as reliability and safety data.

 The 2013 Land Rover Range Rover Evoque is ranked:

-The 2013 Land Rover Range Rover Evoque has good off-road abilities and a high-quality interior, but its low reliability score and poor rear visibility may limit its appeal.
+The 2013 Land Rover Range Rover Evoque has good off-road abilities and a high-quality interior, but its poor rear visibility and low reliability score may limit its appeal.

 The 2013 Land Rover Range Rover Evoque is one of the most expensive models in the class, but according to reviewers, it's worth the money.
 They say the five-seat cabin is both attractive and well-made.
 It is also equipped with a lot of standard features.
 Test drivers add that the standard stereo has great sound quality, and say the infotainment system is easy to use.
 Reviewers agree that the Range Rover Evoque’s front seats are spacious and comfortable, but they think the Range Rover Evoque’s exterior design hampers rear visibility.
 Also, they mention that the sloping roof decreases rear-seat headroom in the two-door model.